Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Hierarchical Concept Pursuit

 \section{Hierarchical Concept Pursuit}

-Given the concept embedding model described in \S\ref{sec:generative_model}, we now turn to the problem of recovering the sparse representation of a signal generated from this model.
-To do so, we first construct a hierarchical dictionary that captures the hierarchical structure of the synsets and concepts (\S\ref{sec:hierarchical_dictionary_construction}).
-We then propose a hierarchical sparse coding algorithm that leverages this structure to enhance the recovery of sparse representations (\S\ref{sec:hierarchical_omp}).
+Given the concept embedding model described in \Cref{sec:generative_model}, we now turn to the problem of recovering the sparse representation of a signal generated from this model.
+To do so, we first construct a hierarchical dictionary that captures the hierarchical structure of the synsets and concepts (\Cref{sec:hierarchical_dictionary_construction}).
+We then propose a hierarchical sparse coding algorithm that leverages this structure to improve sparse recovery (\Cref{sec:hierarchical_omp}).